Siopold/Python/README.md

 ## Object-Oriented Programming

 Object-oriented programming languages allow programmers to write sections of re-usable code, including object definitions and function definitions.
-Objects describe some object or concept from the real-world in code form.
+Objects describe some object or concept from the real world in code form.
 Functions then define the way that objects interact or how they function.

 ## High-Level Programming Languages

 <p align="center"><a href="https://github.com/kwaldenphd/Python/blob/master/images/Image_1.png?raw=true"><img class="aligncenter" src="https://github.com/kwaldenphd/Python/blob/master/images/Image_1.png?raw=true" /></a></p>

 High-level programming languages refer to programming languages that resemble human languages.
 High-level languages are abstractions of low-level languages like binary (a machine language).
 Assembly languages are an intermediary.
 A complier translates the high-level language into an assembly language, and an assembler translates the assembly language into the machine language.

-Remember, we used the machine language (aka binary code) in a previous lab.

 We are going to look a just a few basics that are common to all programming languages.
 While syntax will differ slightly from language to language, these basic functions can be performed in all languages.